 Many lung cells carry a protein called TMPRSS2 on their surface, which may inadvertently help passing viruses gain access to the cell.
 But Gupta’s team found that this protein doesn’t adhere very well to omicron.
 As a result, omicron does not have the same ability as delta to infect cells in this way.
 Independently, a team from the University of Glasgow came to the same conclusion.

 Via an alternative route, coronaviruses can also sneak into cells that do not make TMPRSS2.
-In the upper respiratory tract, cells almost never carry proteins, which could explain the finding that omicron is more common in this area than in the lungs.
+In the upper respiratory tract, cells almost never carry proteins, which might explain the finding that omicron is more common in this area than in the lungs.

 Gupta supposed that omicron evolved to specialize in the upper respiratory tract and that it multiplies in the throat and nose.
 If that’s true, the virus is more likely to be released into the surrounding air through tiny droplets that reach new hosts.

 “For it to be transmitted, it is important to see what happens in the upper respiratory tract, right?”
 He said.
-“It’s not really about what happens in the lungs, where it takes place that makes a person seriously ill.
+“It’s not really regarding what happens in the lungs, where it takes place that makes a person seriously ill.
 Then we can understand why the virus has evolved like this ”.

 Although these studies help to clearly explain why diseases are milder with omicron, they have not yet been able to determine why this variant is transmitted from one person to another so easily.
 On Thursday alone, the United States had more than 580,000 cases, and it is believed that most of them are omicron.